 These lenses are specifically designed to allow us to control where and how images are formed and positioned in the eyes.

 This has also been found to be an effective method in slowing down myopia growth.

-The child will also be educated by the practitioner on how to use the glasses correctly.
+The children will also be educated by the practitioner on how to use the myopia glasses correctly.

-When a child comes on board, we will put them through a Myopia Control Program that includes a wide range of tests, determine contributing factors and likely causes leading to myopia increase before an appropriate control solution is recommended.
-As myopia control management is long term, it is important that the parents and child understand, and together with the optometrist, commit to the solutions adopted prior to implementation.
+When a child comes on board, we will put them through a Myopia Control Programme that includes a wide range of tests which determine contributing factors and likely causes leading to myopia increase before an appropriate control solution is recommended.
+As myopia control management is long-term, it is important that the parents and child understand, and together with the optometrist, commit to the solutions adopted prior to implementation.

-Come talk to us together with your kid and understand what can be done.
+Come talk to us together with your kid and understand what can be done about myopia.
 The consultation will help determine if your child has a high myopia risk profile and whether a yearly review is sufficient or a further evaluation is required.

-Yes, 6/9 means your child needs to stand nearer to the object to see clearly as compared to a child who has 6/6 vision who is still able to see clearly further away.
-It’s important that your child quickly get an eye check to determine if he/she really need any spectacles.
+Yes, 6/9 means your child needs to stand nearer to the object to see clearly, as compared to a child who has 6/6 vision and is still able to see clearly further away.
+It’s important that your child quickly get an eye check to determine if he/she really needs any spectacles.

 Please bring the following: